So you want to sell your horse..

 While many of us buy a horse thinking it’s going to be a lifetime friend, the reality is that horses can live 30 years or more and are extremely time consuming and expensive to keep.
 It may not be feasible to keep a horse forever.
+The following article details some factors to consider when looking to sell a horse for most english disciplines.

 If you have a horse to sell, you have some options: 1) List the horse yourself, 2) Enlist the help of your regular trainer, 3) Send the horse to another professional who specializes in selling horses that are similar to yours 4) Sell the horse at a public auction or sale.